 We encourage all evaluators to use the templates in Annex B as a guide.
 The template wording can be adapted to reflect individual projects and evaluations.
+Evaluators may also wish to adapt the information sheets to increase accessibility for your specific participants, e.g. by adding diagrams.
 We have indicated in square brackets where certain information will need to be added, but evaluators (as controllers of personal data gathered during the evaluation process) are ultimately responsible for identifying the means of processing and for ensuring that the information provided to participants is accurate.